Videos show altercation between Chicago police officer, Black woman walking dog; COPA investigating

-In cell phone video recorded early Saturday morning at North Avenue Beach in the city's Lincoln Park neighborhood, you can hear a woman screaming for help as she struggles with a CPD officer.
+In cell phone video recorded early Saturday morning at North Avenue Beach in the city's Lincoln Park neighborhood, a woman can be heard screaming for help as she struggles with a CPD officer.

 The woman's attorney said the altercation began after the officer seen in the video allegedly asks the woman to leave the beach because it was closed.